EinsPommes/Apps-Hood-os-/mail client/README.md

 2. Add your email account:
    - Click "File" -> "Add Account"
+   - Select your email provider from the dropdown
+   - For Gmail, Outlook, and Yahoo:
+     - Server settings will be automatically configured
+     - OAuth2 will be enabled for better security
+   - For Web.de and GMX:
+     - Server settings will be automatically configured
+     - Use your regular password
+   - For custom servers:
-   - Enter your email and server details
+     - Enter your IMAP and SMTP server details
      - Choose between password or OAuth2 authentication

 3. Start using the client:
    - View your folders in the left panel